banner logo

 (Click on above image for high-resolution image)

-The rounded, crystalline flakes that make up the Lichtenberg Figure consist of chains of hollow tubes and tiny conchoidal (shell-shaped) fractures.
-Conchoidal fractures are characteristic of the way glassy (amorphous) materials fracture when stressed beyond their breaking point.
-The countless fractures behave as tiny mirrors, so illuminating a figure through an edge causes the entire Lichtenberg figure to glow brilliantly with the reflected colors of the external light source.
+The resulting Lichtenberg Figure is a series of branching hollow tubes surrounded by conchoidal (shell-shaped) fractures.
+Conchoidal fractures are characteristic of the way that glassy (amorphous) materials fracture when stressed beyond their breaking point.
+Since the countless fractures behave as tiny mirrors, illuminating a figure through the edges causes the entire Lichtenberg figure to glow brilliantly with the reflected colors of the external light source.

-The branching patterns of Lichtenberg look similar at various scales of magnification.
-This "self-similarity" strongly suggests that Lichtenberg figures might be mathematically described through a relatively new branch of mathematics called Fractal Geometry.
-Fractal objects do not have integral (2D or 3D) dimensions, but instead have fractional dimensions.
-Our branching 2D Lichtenberg figures have a fractal dimension of about 1.5 (for thin, sparse discharges) to 1.9 for very dense discharges, with most figures averaging about 1.7, and our 3D figures have a fractal dimension of about 2.5.
-The appearance of Lichtenberg figures depends upon how much charge was injected into the acrylic and when the specimens are discharged.
-Branching figures are technically called "dendritic", meaning tree-like.
+(tree-like).
 If a larger amount of electrical charge is injected into a specimen, very dense dendritic discharges can be created such as in Figure 1 below.
-These very dense discharges are similar in appearance to fern fronds ("filiciform") or moss agate.
-Specimens exhibiting this form were charged to just below the point of self-breakdown and immediately discharged.
-If the level of electrical charge is reduced, more classical, lightning-like or tree-like discharges are created (Figure 2).
-If premature breakdown occurs as we are actively irradiating a specimen, a densely tangled mat of "chaotic" discharges occurs (Figure 3).
-If the specimen self-discharges as it is being irradiated, new electrons from the beam cause smaller nearby regions to recharge and discharge repetitively in random directions from existing discharge channels.
-This results in a thicker, chaotic tangle of discharges that are reminiscent of interconnected nerve cells and neural networks.
-We sometimes get fascinating and complex combinations of these patterns when a specimen self-discharges about halfway through the charging process.
+These very dense discharges are similar in appearance to fern fronds ("filiciform") or plume agates.
+Specimens exhibiting this form were heavily charged to just below the point of self-breakdown and then immediately discharged.
+If we reduce the amount of injected charge, more classical, lightning-like or tree-like discharges are created (Figure 2).
+If premature breakdown occurs while we're actively irradiating a specimen, the resulting discharges form a thicker, densely tangled mat of "chaotic" discharges (Figure 3).
+The fractal dimension of chaotic discharges is currently unknown.
+In chaotic discharge specimens, after the initial breakdown, newly-injected electrons from the accelerator recharge smaller nearby regions, causing them to repetitively discharge in random directions into existing discharge channels.
+The rapidly changing internal electrical fields create a much thicker mat of densely chaotic discharges that are reminiscent of interconnected nerve cells and neural networks.
+Some of the most complex and fascinating patterns occur when a specimen self-discharges about halfway through the charging process, creating dramatic discharges that change from being densely dendritic to densely chaotic across the sculpture.

 Moss Agate Discharges